The interview

 How is the rehabilitation treatment of spine diseases managed in your country?

-I am an Academics teaching at Murdoch University.
+I am an academic teacher at Murdoch University.
 I mainly deal with students before they commence their clinical placement.
-Considering my particular interest in scoliosis, I develop a scoliosis clinic in our teaching clinic.
+Considering my particular interest in scoliosis, I developed a scoliosis clinic in our teaching clinic.
 Although I supervise all scoliosis patients, patients are cared for by students.
 This relationship helps me foster students' knowledge and clinical skills in dealing with these patients.
 Therefore, I have the opportunity to make students understand evidence-based management and have them realise the limits of specific treatments.
-As I was trained using SEAS, I can share this knowledge with students too, hopefully, motivate them to pursue their scoliosis training.
+As I was trained using SEAS, I can share this knowledge with students too, hopefully, motivating them to pursue their scoliosis training.

 Scoliosis: how is it treated?